JacobStudstill/Final-R-Programming/README.md

 3. How many external libraries or dependencies does the package use? <br> <br>
+One external library was used.
 I used the external library ggplot to help with plotting the data.

 4. What metadata fields are included in the DESCRIPTION file? <br> <br>
 Package, Type, Title, Version, Authors, Description, Imports, License, Encoding, LazyData, RoxygenNote